cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ```
 > As you might have noticed we are using a few extra versions `--for-fits --no-wrappers --X-pack-asympows --optimize-simpdf-constraints=cms --use-histsum` to create a workspace.
 They are needed to construct a more optimised pdf using the `CMSHistSum` class implemented in Combine to significantly lower the memory consumption.

-* Following the instructions given earlier, create the workspace and run the initial fit with `-t -1` and set the name `-n .BestFit`.
+* Following the instructions given earlier, create the workspace and run the initial fit with `-t -1`.

 Since this time the datacards include shape uncertainties as well as additional categories to improve the background description the fit might take much longer, but we can submit condor jobs and have results ready to look at in a few minutes.